 You can also count on us to fight for you without charging any upfront fees.
 We never ask clients to pay a retainer and do not charge anything until we win your case.
 Our attorney's fees come from the money we recover—if we do not secure a payout for you, our lawyers will not collect any fees.

-Our Alpharetta Collision Lawyers Build Your Case Based on Fault
+How Your Alpharetta Accident Attorney Will Build Your Case Based on Fault

 Some states require drivers to file a claim based on their own insurance coverage to recover compensation after a crash.
 Georgia is not one of them.
 Most car accident claims in Alpharetta and across Georgia are against the at-fault driver's auto liability insurance provider.